vegsa/ElevatorProject/exercise-5-gruppe7_/README.md

-Thee driver-module and the elev_driver-module are provided as project resourses to this TTK4145-project and we are not authors of those modules.
+Thee driver library,the elev_driver library and the driver library, inside the network library, are provided as project resourses to this TTK4145-project and we are not authors of those modules.